Moving science forward on living arrangements

 Explore our world library

 Our briefs offer key information about the estimated 4.3 million older adults living alone with cognitive impairment in the United States and recommendations on ensuring that the diagnosis of cognitive impairment empowers them.
+All briefs can be found here, on the "Policy Briefs" page of our website.
 Stay tuned for future briefs!

 policy brief image